Frequently Asked Questions

 eXroid is now covered by some major health insurers.

 The eXroid treatment is usually not painful and usually causes minimal or no discomfort.

 It can take up to 10 minutes for each pile, or up to 30 minutes for one session treating 3 piles.
 An initial consultation and treatment takes 45 – 60 minutes.

 Do I need to follow a specific diet or have an enema before a treatment?

 No, you don’t need to do anything before your treatment.

 Can I go back to everyday activities straight away?

-This is usually possible.
+This is usually possible for most.
 For some patients, a short recovery time may be required and, for a small percentage (actually 11%) one or more days is required.

 Does a doctor carry out the procedure?

 Yes, all of our medical staff (Doctors) are General Medical Council (GMC) registered Consultant Surgeons and are fully trained as eXroid specialists using CE approved equipment will carry out the procedure.